Over the Garden Wall (1934 film)

 Over the Garden Wall is a 1934 British musical romantic comedy film directed by John Daumery and starring Bobby Howes, Marian Marsh and Margaret Bannerman.
+It was written by H. F. Maltby and Gordon Wellesley from the play The Youngest of Three by Maltby.

 Synopsis

 A young man and a woman exchange glances through the windows of their passing trains.
 They later discover that they are staying in neighboring houses, but their respective families are feuding, and they are only occasionally able to continue their romance across the garden wall.
 Eventually, they decide to elope together, but this only leads to more trouble than it is worth.